top of page

 In addition to genetic mutations, microbes also maintain a variety of nucleotide base modifications across their genomes.
 This epigenetic information can be gained or lost, resulting in semi-permanent heritable change.
 Recent work by our lab (Stone et al, 2023, in press) has shown that the pattern of 6-methyladenine (6mA) modifications across the E. coli genome can evolve differently depending on genotype.
 In E. coli, the primary function of 6mA is to direct the mismatch repair (MMR) machinery and aid in the correction of DNA replication errors.
 In the absence of MMR, we found that the selective pressure maintaining 6mA methylation is relaxed and that genome-wide methylation erodes in a non-deterministic fashion.
 Future investigation by our lab will focus on estimates of 6mA epimutation rate and how the environment affects epimutation rates.

-3) Genetic and environmental drivers of stable subpopulation structure in experimentally evolving Escherichia coli populations.
+3) Genetic and environmental drivers of diversification in experimentally evolving Escherichia coli populations

 It should also be noted that gene regulation by H-NS and the resulting expression of the type-I fimbriae are contributing factors to uropathogenic E. coli (UPEC) strains colonizing the bladder, resulting in urinary tract infection (UTI).
 As these genes are also implicated in the establishment and maintenance of subpopulation structure, it's possible that during infection the UPEC strains also evolve and diversify within the bladder - as they do in our long-term experiment - contributing to therapeutic failure in individuals with recurrent UTI.
 One obstacle that UPEC strains must overcome as they colonize the bladder is the presence of the native uroprotective microbiome which is comprised of a number of fastidious anaerobic microbes namely, Lactobacillus.
 One species, Lactobacillus crispatus, has been suggested to have an antagonistic relationship with E. coli and can exclude the growth of UPEC strains.
-Other Lactobacillus species similarly interact with E. coli in the gut microbiome, a known reservoir for urinary tract infection.
-Current and future work will focus on: characterizing how mutation rates fuel the evolution of Lactic Acid Bacteria, identifying strategies employed by UPEC strains to overcome Lactobacillus, and applying this knowledge to clinical E. coli isolates.
+Current work will focus on identifying strategies employed by E. coli strains to overcome Lactobacillus, and applying this knowledge to clinical E. coli isolates.